-- 1. The procedure for attending meeting & e-voting on the day of the AGM/ EGM is same as the instructions mentioned above for e-voting. - 2.
+- 1. The procedure for attending meeting & e-Voting on the day of the AGM is same as the instructions mentioned above for e-voting. - 2.
 The link for VC/OAVM to attend meeting will be available where the EVSN of Company will be displayed after successful login as per the instructions mentioned above for e-voting. - 3.
-Shareholders who have voted through remote e-voting will be eligible to attend the meeting.
+Shareholders who have voted through Remote e-Voting will be eligible to attend the meeting.
 However, they will not be eligible to vote at the AGM/EGM. - 4.
-Shareholders are encouraged to join the meeting through laptops / iPads for better experience. - 5.
-Further shareholders will be required to allow camera and use Internet with a good speed to avoid any disturbance during the meeting. - 6.
-Please note that participants connecting from mobile devices or tablets or through laptop connecting via mobile hotspot may experience audio/video loss due to fluctuation in their respective network.
-It is therefore recommended to use stable Wi- Fi or LAN connection to mitigate any kind of aforesaid glitches. - 7.
-Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker by sending their request in advance at least 5 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at (company email id).
+Shareholders are encouraged to join the Meeting through Laptops / IPads for better experience. - 5.
+Further shareholders will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 6.
+Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
+It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 7.
+Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker by sending their request in advance atleast 5 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at secretarial.westernply@gmail.com.
 The shareholders who do not wish to speak during the AGM but have queries may send their queries in advance 5 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at (company email id).
 These queries will be replied to by the company suitably by email. - 8.
 Those shareholders who have registered themselves as a speaker will only be allowed to express their views/ask questions during the meeting. - 9.
-Only those shareholders, who are present in the AGM/EGM through VC/OAVM facility and have not casted their vote on the resolutions through remote e-voting and are otherwise not barred from doing so, shall be eligible to vote through e-voting system available during the EGM/AGM. - 10.
-If any votes are cast by the shareholders through the e-voting available during the EGM/AGM and if the same shareholders have not participated in the meeting through VC/OAVM facility, then the votes cast by such shareholders may be considered invalid as the facility of e-voting during the meeting is available only to the shareholders attending the meeting.
+Only those shareholders, who are present in the AGM/EGM through VC/OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system available during the EGM/AGM.

+10. If any Votes are cast by the shareholders through the e-voting available during the EGM/ AGM and if the same shareholders have not participated in the meeting through VC/OAVM facility, then the votes cast by such shareholders may be considered invalid as the facility of e-voting during the meeting is available only to the shareholders attending the meeting.